espeakers/zeker/README.md

   // do something else
 }
 ```
-which then get's dead code eliminated to
+which then gets dead code eliminated to
 ```js
   // do something that should only apear in the beta build
 ```

-# How to install / configure it
+## How to install / configure it

+This assumes using [npm](https://www.npmjs.com/) as your package manager, and having a [project.json](https://docs.npmjs.com/files/package.json) file at the root of your project.

 Install it
 ```sh
 $ npm install --save-dev zeker